patrickdean/homegame/01-overview.md

 Intrigued by the promise the pamphlet you received from them, you decided to enlist in their cause.

->##### The Bowen Company Pamphlet
+>##### The Bainbridge Explorer's Society Pamphlet
 > Day to day life got you down?
 Looking for somewhere to run?
 Want to etch your name in to the annals of history?
-Look no further than the Bowen Company!
+Look no further than the Bainbridge Explorer's Society!
 Join this rip-roaring band of misfits as they seek to blaze new trails and make a name for themselves.
 >
 > * Visit exotic locales full of danger
 > * Carouse at run down taverns full of unsavory outlaws